Who

 Robert V. Huffman

-is Partnership International's Corporate Secretary and VP Communications.
+is Partnership International's VP Communications.
+He guides our

-He guides our consulting teams in providing best-practice solutions
+consulting teams in providing best-practice solutions to clients

-to clients such as the World Bank, NGOs, International Development
+such as the World Bank, NGOs, International Development Agencies,

-Agencies, and Private Companies.
-Mr. Huffman manages numerous complex
+and Private Companies.
+Mr. Huffman manages numerous complex projects

-projects which require close coordination with our consulting teams,
+which require close coordination with our consulting teams, national

 Mr. Huffman is a seasoned executive with over 20 years of professional